tysonmote/rapper_lite/README.markdown

         $ rapper_lite config/static_assets.yml

+    Watch for changes:

+        $ rapper_lite --watch config/static_assets.yml

-    If no config file is found, RapperLite will search for the config file:
+    If no config file is passed in, RapperLite will search for the config file:

         ./rapper.yml
         ./assets.yml